 All language of instruction shall be in English.

 Refunds will be made via the Kaplan representative to whom the fees were originally paid, or to the student’s bank account in the same country in which the fees were originally paid.
-All refunds will be made within 45 days of written notification (or according to state/provincial requirements).
+All refunds will be made within 45 days of written notification (30 days in Canada).
 In the event of Kaplan cancelling or terminating a course, a full refund of all unused fees will be made.

 Australia: Refunds will be paid within 14 working days of written notification.
-In accordance with sections 27-31 of ESOS Act 2000, providing the student has not withdrawn before the default day, Kaplan will pay a full refund to the student within 14 days if the course being offered does not commence on the agreed starting day; or the course stops being provided at any time after it starts and before it is completed; or the course is not provided in full to the student because a sanction has been imposed on the college.
+In accordance with the ESOS Act 2000, Kaplan will pay a full refund to the student within 14 days if the course being offered does not commence on the agreed starting day; or the course stops being provided at any time after it starts and before it is completed; or the course is not provided in full to the student because a sanction has been imposed on the college.
 This agreement, and the availability of complaints and appeals process, does not remove the right of the student to take action under Australia’s customer protection laws.